-GID and Health Professionals
+Gender dysphoriaand Health Professionals

 Parents need to be cautious in choosing a mental health professional to consult for this condition.
-Many parents have had experiences with professionals who have refused to diagnose GID even though the child's behaviors met criteria for this disorder.
+Many parents have had experiences with professionals who have refused to diagnose GID in the past and gender dysphoria even though the child's behaviors met criteria for this disorder.
 Instead, they misdiagnose the child as transgender and ask the parents to support rather than treat cross gender desires and behaviors.
 They also fail to explore the child's same sex peer relationships or to present the psychiatric literature which demonstrates that it is possible to help these children learn to embrace the goodness of their gender and establish healthy same sex friendships.
 Such advice is often traumatic to the parents and ultimately harmful to the child.

 Dr. Cohen-Kettenis, a psychiatrist at a transsexual treatment center for adolescents in the Netherlands wrote in the major journal of child psychiatry that, "The percentage of children coming to our clinic with GID as adolescents wanting sex reassignment is much higher than the reported percentages in the literature."
 She went on to write, "We believe treatment should be available for all children with GID, regardless of their eventual sexual orientation."(Gender Identity Disorder in the DSM?
 J Am Acad Child & Adolesc Psychiatr.
 2001.
 40:391.)